Beast1610/Loungify/README.md

 Loungify is a web application aimed at offering individuals a digital sanctuary for a brief respite from their demanding, fast-paced routines.

 # Objective :
-Our web application, Loungify, aims to counter the addictive nature of mainstream social media platforms like Instagram and Facebook, which often consume excessive time, hindering productivity and contributing to stress and depression.
+Our web application-Loungify, aims to counter the addictive nature of mainstream social media platforms like Instagram and Facebook, which often consume excessive time, hindering productivity and contributing to stress and depression.
 Unlike these platforms, Loungify offers users a non-addictive space for quick 5-10 minute refreshment, allowing them to rejuvenate without the negative impact on their work and well-being.

 # Functionality